Empty Leg Flight Pricing: Why Can’t They Go for Really Cheap?

 - Landing fees

 - Hangar fees

-When you book a charter, you when you fly, where you fly to and what aircraft will take you there.
-When you book an empty leg, all of these factors will already be determined.
+When you book a charter, you know exactly when you fly, where you fly to and what aircraft will take you there.
+When you book an empty leg, these factors are already finalized.
 You’ll simply be hopping aboard an already scheduled flight for a discounted price.

 See Our Empty Leg List

 Are you looking to save big with empty legs, but want to help make sure your safety is a priority too?

 Stratos Jet Charters is obsessed with safety, and it shows.
 Reach out to one of our agents about your last-minute travel plans and we’ll make recommendations about one-way jet charter flights with great prices that won’t compromise your safety.
 We’re happy to share our empty leg list with you and get you on a discounted private jet flight.

 Are you ready to book your Dallas and Los Angeles charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!Call 888-593-9066